-While eating fast food should never be your first choice on the ketogenic diet, there are ways to make it work during emergency situations when you have no other choices.
+As its name suggests, Whataburger is a 24/7 takeout specializing largely in burgers.
+While eating fast food should never be your first choice on the ketogenic diet, there are ways to make it work during emergency situations.

 Fast-Food: Should You Or Shouldn’t You?

-While it’s true that you can find something low-carb to eat here, it’s always best to cook your food at home using high-quality meats and keto-friendly oils.
+While you might be able to find something low carb to eat at Whataburger, it’s always best to cook your food at home using high-quality meats and keto-friendly ingredients.

 If you find yourself without food for the day or in need of something quick to get you by until your next meal, then you can definitely find something low-carb to eat at Whataburger to sustain your diet.